-Notepads are currently in beta
+Notepads are in beta and may be deprecated.

 Overview

-• Shared between different parts of your development environment
+• Shared between different development environment parts

-• Referenced using the @ syntax
+• Referenced using @ syntax

 • Enhanced with file attachments

-• Used as dynamic templates for various development scenarios
+• Used as dynamic templates

 Getting started